LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

   One of the following variables must be populated: **script_name** OR **script_s3_object_key**.

-  If you are adding a new script to only be used for one glue job you should provide a value for **script_name** and leave the second blank.
+  If you are adding a new script to only be used for one Glue job you must provide a value for **script_name** and leave the second blank.
-  If your script file is already saved in S3 you should provide **script_s3_object_key**.
+  If your script file is already saved in S3 then you must provide a value for **script_s3_object_key**.

   - **script_name** : Name of the Glue job script.
 Set this to the name of the script file you created in [step 1][adding-script] without the `.py` extension.
     This file must be saved within your departmental folder.